Quantum Discrete Levels of the Universe from the Early Trans-Planckian Vacuum to the Late Dark Energy: Quantum Discrete Levels of the Universe

-The planck scale hyperbolae $(T^2 - X^2)(n=0) = \pm 1 $ delimitate the external space-time regions from the new internal ones. $(T^2 - X^2)(n = 0) = \pm 1 $ are the fundamental $(n=0)$ level from which the space-time levels go to the quantum (low $n$) levels and to the semiclassical and classical (large $n$) levels.
+The Planck scale level $(X , T)(n=0) = 1 $ is the fundamental $(n=0)$ level from which the space-time levels $(X_n , T_n)$ go to the quantum (low $n$) levels and to the semiclassical and classical (large $n$) levels.
 Asymptotically, for very large $n$ the space-time becomes continum.

-The internal region to the four quantum Planck scale hyperbolae $(T^2 - X^2)(n=0) = \pm 1 $ is {\it totally quantum} and {\it deep inside} the Planck scale domain: this is the {\it quantum vacuum} or {\it "zero point"} planckian and transplanckian energy region.